tokonoma/2web2ui/src/components/multiEmailField/README.md

 ## Usage

-The component is meant for use with the `useMultiEmail` hook.
+The component is meant for use with the `useMultiEmailField` hook.
 For example:

 ```javascript
 import MultiEmailField, { useMultiEmailField } from 'src/components/multiEmailField';